aweditya/ox64-labs/README.md

   - check to get PC to be returned when CPU exits exception (16 bit aligned)
 - MCAUSE, c906 pg 626
   - check to get vector number of events that trigger exceptions
-- MTVLA, c906 pg 19-20
+- MTVAL, c906 pg 19-20
   - table on 20 describes what value it holds depending on type of exception
 - MIP (interrupt pending) control register, c906 pg 626-628
   - check to see if interrupts are pending
+- MSIP0 (software interrupt pending), c906 pg 84

+## Software Interrupts

+to enable software interrupts, make sure you enable global interrupts in MSTATUS, and enable software interrupts in the MIE

+to generate software interrupt, write 1 to MSIP0

+to clear software interrupt, write 0 to MSIP0

 ## CLINT (core local interrupts)